AdornedT/IdleGameAPP/Readme.md

 There will be a button in the main game screen that buys a water bottle factory, this buttton will send an intent to the upgrade screen for a quick buy so that the user does not require to change screens.

+The Pause button for the music uses sends an intent to a BroadcastReceiver in the BackGroundMusicService.

 ### Service

 A background service will be created to play music while you play the game.